Subject lead: Mrs Thacker

 Trips and enrichment:

 We understand how important it is to offer the children art visits and/or visitors as this provides them with valuable learning opportunities and allow the children to make important connections between what they have learned in class and their first-hand experiences of the world.
-Therefore, next year, we are hoping to invite an artist in to the school to work with the children.
-Watch this space….
+Therefore, this year we have a teacher from a local Secondary School visiting us to create some outdoor sculptures with Y4 and Y5.
+As well as this, we have invited a local artist to come in and work with the whole school on the National Gallery’s ‘Take One Picture’ task.

 Pupils at the school are enjoying the recently implemented Kapow scheme and have given us the following responses to their learning in art: